How Much Stamp Duty Do You Pay on a Buy to Let Property?

 Some exemptions for Stamp Duty are as follows:

-• You’re a first-time buyer and purchase a property as your main home up to £425,000
+- You’re a first time buyer and purchase a property as your main home up to £425,000 up to 31/3/2025 (this will change to £300,000 from 1/4/2025)

-• You receive property as a bequest.
+- You receive property as a bequest.
 You won’t pay Stamp Duty as you’ll pay Inheritance Tax instead

-• You receive property or land as payment or for a reason stipulated by HMRC, such as a divorce settlement
+- You receive property or land as payment or for a reason stipulated by HMRC, such as a divorce settlement

 There are also various situations where you may be granted Stamp Duty relief, such as if you’re a registered social landlord and buy property in certain circumstances, you’re a registered charity and purchase property for charitable use, or you’re an employer who buys an employee’s home because they’re relocating for work reasons.

-When Do I Have to Pay Buy-to-Let Stamp Duty?
+When Do I Have to Pay Buy to Let Stamp Duty?

-Buy-to-let or second-home Stamp Duty is payable when you purchase your property.
+Buy to let Stamp Duty is payable when you purchase your property.
 You’re required to send your Stamp Duty return and pay the applicable tax within 14 days of completing the purchase.

 Normally, your solicitor will file your Stamp Duty return and pay the bill for you, and simply add the cost to your solicitor's fees.
 If your solicitor isn’t able to do this, you can file and pay your Stamp Duty tax online yourself.
-Use our buy-to-let stamp duty calculator above to work out how much you’ll owe.
+Use our buy to let Stamp Duty calculator above to work out how much you’ll owe.

 What Counts as a Main Residence for Stamp Duty Purposes?